Burton Barr Central Library: Children's Place

 Children's Place is a 10,000 square-foot space located on the first floor.
 It contains a story room, auditorium, and outdoor children's garden.
 An addition and renovation by Will Bruder Architects, which will nearly double the area of the space, is currently in the works.

 MACH1

 MACH1 is a maker-space located on the fourth floor.
-It offers free programs to the public such as video game design, coding, video editing, science, astrobiology, and robotics.
+It offers free STEAM programs for children, teens, and their families.
+STEAM programs strengthen skills such as coding, 3D modeling, 3D printing, sewing, music/photo/video editing, and more.

 Rare Book Room

 Located on the fourth floor, the Rare Book Room offers a collection of 3,400 items and free tours.

 Central Gallery

 Central Gallery is a fine art exhibition gallery located on the first floor.
 It features work by Arizona artists who are not currently represented by a gallery.

 Recognition

 Burton Barr Central Library has won several local, national, and international awards, including: